vaelen/libFTN/CONFIG.md

 - `processed`: The path to the directory where processed packets are moved.
 - `bad`: The path to the directory where malformed packets are moved.
 - `duplicate_db`: The path to the duplicate message database for this network.
-- `binkp.address`: The address and port of the hub's binkp server.
+- `binkp`: The address and port of the hub's binkp server.
 Default port is 24554.
-- `binkp.password`: The password to use when connecting to the binkp server.
+- `binkp_password`: The password to use when connecting to the binkp server.
-- `binkp.inbound`: The path to the binkp inbound folder for this network.
-- `binkp.outbound`: The path to the binkp outbound folder for this network.
-- `binkp.processed`: The path to the directory where processed binkp files are moved.
-- `binkp.bad`: The path to the directiry where malformed binkp files are moved.

 ## Example Config File